 Paths to Divorce

 There are two paths to pursue divorce in Texas: uncontested divorce or contested divorce.
-The route you take will likely depend on whether you and your spouse can come to reasonable agreements on issues such as the reason for the separation, division of finances and property, and child custody and visitation matters.
+The route you take will likely depend on whether you and your spouse can come to reasonable agreements on issues such as grounds for divorce, division of the community estate, and child custody, visitation, and support matters.

 Uncontested Divorce